tamasg05/mlops_project/readme.txt

             the docker container will listen on the local 5001 port and the application will serve the request

     (4) feature/datadrift_evidentlyai
         This branch integrates EvidentlyAI to determine whether there is a data drift among the columns in the provided csv compared to the version that is labelled with @Staging in MLFlow, i.e. the last version used for training of the staged version.
-2 REST end points were added: (a) /data_drift_report  (b) /data_drift_summary.
-The first generates a data drift report in html, and saves in in MLFlow under the artifacts, while the latter returns a summary of the data drift in JSON format.
-Both methods expect a csv file that will be compared to the one labelled with @Staging in MLflow.
+4 REST end points were added:
+        (a) /data_drift_csv  - to generate the data drift report (b) /data_drift_summary - to generate the drift summary in JSON format (c) /auto_retrain_if_drifted - to retrain the model if the data drift exceeds a set threshold (d) /data_drift_report - to send the report to the browser The (a), (b), and (c) methods expect a csv file in the same structure as the csv file used for training.
+This file will be compared to the one labelled with @Staging in MLflow.

     (5) main
         this branch contains all branches except (1) feature/simple, i.e the dockerized variant of the application, MLFlow updated from 2.22.0 to 3.1.0 version, and evidentlyAI library for data drift detection.
 The MLFlow upgrade required a couple of changes in the code.